‘Pharma Bro’ Martin Shkreli Cries In Court, Sentenced To Seven Years In Prison

 — ABC News (@ABC) March 9, 2018

-The then-Presidential contender Hillary Clinton vowed to end the practice of price gouging in 2015 if she was to become President.
-In 2017, the 34-year-old’s bail was revoked after he offered $5000 on social media for a strand of Hillary Clinton’s hair.
+The then-presidential contender Hillary Clinton vowed to end the practice of price gouging in 2015 if she were to become president.
+In 2017, the 34-year-old’s bail was revoked after he offered $5,000 on social media for a strand of Hillary Clinton’s hair.

 Martin Shkreli, who gained notoriety for inflating the price of a life-saving drug, is sentenced to seven years in prison for defrauding investors https://t.co/K44eKChl8o pic.twitter.com/QNZ3Ijb5J4